 Private placement funds

-- These are funds established or managed in Jersey which are offered to fewer than 50 investors.
+These are funds established or managed in Jersey which are offered to fewer than 50 investors.
 These funds are only available to either a “sophisticated investor” or a “professional investor” (including those investing a minimum of GB£250,000).
-These funds fall outside the scope of regulation of a collective investment fund;
+These funds fall outside the scope of regulation of a collective investment fund and must comply with the Jersey Private Placement Fund Guide published by the Commission (Private Placement Guide).

 - For private placement funds, the Jersey Financial Services Commission (Commission) will grant approval on a three day fast-track basis, without applying the Promoter Policy.
 The Commission will instead rely upon certain written confirmations from the fund’s administrator in relation to the fund’s promoter;